LuighiV/nvim-config/README.md

 [ALE linter](https://github.com/dense-analysis/ale)

+## Markdown and Asciidoc
+This markup languages are used to write technical documentation.
+There is an interesting repository about this topic at [vim-for-technical-writes](https://github.com/settermjd/vim-for-technical-writers).

+In this case, we use `plasticboy/vim-markdown` and `dahu/vim-asciidoc`.

 ## Comments on Youcompleteme vs Deoplete
-I have proven both two Youcompleteme and Deoplete for autocompleting commands however I had some trouble with Youcompleteme as it uses also Tab for autocompleting wich is used also for UtilSnips.
+I have proved both two Youcompleteme and Deoplete for autocompleting commands however I had some trouble with Youcompleteme as it uses also Tab for autocompleting wich is used also for UtilSnips.
 On the other hand Deoplete is well adapted to Neovim.